 Who are MPR?

-We are the UK's most successful racehorse syndication company, with over 900 winners under both codes.
-We hold the current British syndicate record of most winners in a year.
-In 2017 we achieved 91 winners and £1,092,897 of race prize money alone.
+We are the UK's most successful racehorse syndication company, with 1,000 winners under both codes.
+We hold the current British syndicate record of most winners in a year with our pale blue and orange silks are regularly seen in the winners' enclosure.

-We provide single horse syndicates, where you can purchase a share from 2.5% to over 50%, with a maximum of 20 owners per horse.
+We provide single horse syndicates, where you can purchase a share from 2.5% to over 50% if you wish.
 Owners are registered with Wetherbys and receive race prize money and sale returns from their horse to the % owned.

-With horses trained around the UK and in Ireland, we have our largest strings with Richard Hannon and Richard Fahey on the flat & with Nicky Henderson over the jumps.
+With horses trained around the UK and in Ireland, we have our largest strings with Richard Hannon and Richard Fahey on the flat and with Champion trainer Nicky Henderson over the jumps.

 We are a family run company, passionate about our business and committed to providing winners for our owners.
-If you've always wanted a winner's trophy to take pride of place at home, look no further!
-We are your best chance of owning a winner.
+If you've always wanted a winner's trophy to take pride of place at home, look no further: With our results, we are your best chance of owning a winner!